emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 As previously mentioned, developers will be subclassing the interfaces `IResource` and `ICollection`, implementing the methods that are required.

-NOTE FROM BJORN TO BRUCE: ASK ME ABOUT THIS ^^^^
-(not necessary to read the other classes although they are so simple maybe it's OK?)

-HMMM, I'D REALLY LIKE TO AVOID THE DEVELOPERS HAVING TO READ THE LARGER FRAMEWORK CLASSES IF AT ALL POSSIBLE.
-THE PROBLEM I FORESEE IS THAT THEY THEN GET OVERLY INVOLVED IN THE IMPLEMENTATION DETAILS RATHER THAN JUST "THIS IS WHAT THAT FUNCTION DOES FOR ME" E.G.
-"I CAN REGISTER A LISTENER" -- THE DETAILS OF HOW THAT IS DONE IS IRRELEVANT.

 ### The MVC Class Hierarchy

 The following is the class hierarchy, starting with `Model`, and including both concrete and interface classes.